 Transparency is not the enemy of faith; it is faith made visible.
 When your finances are clean and your processes are clear, you can declare without hesitation, "We walk in the light as He is in the light."
 The result is divine and practical: donors trust you, the IRS respects you, and your congregation can focus on prayer, service, and discipleship instead of rumors and financial confusion.
 A church that governs itself with integrity becomes the kind of testimony even skeptics can't ignore.

-The Policy That Proves You Are Legitimate
+The Policy That Proves you are Legitimate

 Faith doesn't fear paperwork.
 Jesus said, "Let your 'Yes' be yes."
 A signed policy is your written "yes" to accountability.